spiral/docs/application/views.md

 ],
 ```

-This section defined set of enviroment dependencies for view cache, in other word when any of this values change new cache version will be created.
+This section define set of enviroment dependencies for a view cache, in other words when any of this values (value resolved using contrainer: `['translator', 'getLocale']` = `$container->get('translator')->getLocale()`) changes - new cache version will be created.

 On a practice it allows us, to perform some operations on view source **before** it will be given to view engine.
 For example, the most benefitial use of this feature is supplied by `TranslateModifier` which will replace every string embraced with `[[` and `]]` symbols into locate specific text.

 ```php
 <extends:layouts.html5 title="[[Welcome To Spiral]]" git="https://github.com/spiral"/>